 Social Activities & Events

 During the year members can take part in non-sailing activities organise by our social secretary.
-During 2013 members had tohe opportunity to get to gether at a evening chess competition, theatre night out, private viewing of Crystal Palace museum and the annual dinner.
+During recent years, members had the opportunity to get together at a evening chess competition, theatre night out, private viewing of Crystal Palace museum, mini golf, Ride London and the annual dinner.